Thblink1995/notes-obsidian/files/Vocabulaire-phrases.md

 	Yeahai mai dost co = She is my friend
 	Tum kya kar rahe ho? = what are you doing ?
 	Chalne ka samay ho gaya hai. = It's time to go.
+	Aap Kal kese the ? = How were you yesterday ?
+	Kya main aapse kuch puch sukta hoon ? = Can I ask you something ?
 ## Urgences
 	Police ko bulaiye ! = Call the police !
 	Muhje doctor chahiye = I need a doctor